 - Temporal dynamics: investigating the time-varying nature of flood risk and its components on different time scales, as for instance hours to days when flood defence failures change flood probabilities, months to years when people learn from damaging floods and improve private precaution, or decades to centuries when human settlements in floodplains evolve.

 - ESR 11 aims to assess and evaluate the interconnections between flood management approaches, in particular the balance between individual and collective action (ESR: Lydia Cumiskey, supervisor: Dr Sally Priest).

-- ESR 12 is using agent-based modelling to study the effects of shocks with a focus on indirect losses and system resilience (ESR: Friederike Holz, supervisor: Dr Christophe Viavattene).
+- ESR 12 is investigating indirect flood impacts on businesses and supply chains (ESR: Friederike Holz, supervisor: Dr Christophe Viavattene).

 For more information and news on the project, see the SYSTEM-RISK website and Twitter page.

 Funder: European Union's EU Framework Programme for Research and Innovation Horizon 2020: Marie-Skłodowska-Curie European Training Network

 FHRC contact: Dr Sally Priest